If you’re reading this, your dog is a family member. And like any other family member, his nutritional needs are important.

 - Greens like spirulina, chlorella, alfalfa and kelp also provide concentrated sources of a range of minerals.

-- Herbs can also boost the trace minerals in your dog’s diet.
+- Herbs and veggies can also boost the trace minerals in your dog’s diet.
 Alfalfa, burdock root, catnip and chamomile are good for Manganese, Selenium and Zinc.
+Jicama contains a good amount of seleniium.
 Sheep sorrel is good for copper and use parsley or fennel seed for iron.

 How’s Your Dog’s Diet?